-As the former general counsel of Michelin North America noted in a recent article for Corporate Counsel magazine, in-house legal teams do a great job of playing defense.
+As the former generals counsel of Michelin North America noted in a recent article for Corporate Counsel magazine, in-house legal teams do a great job of playing defense.
 They effectively battle litigation filed against their companies, while keeping a close eye on costs.

 Yet most in-house legal departments have a difficult time playing offense.
 That is, they don’t design a game plan that will help them “identify and pursue, systematically, monies which may be owed to the company,” the article said.

 Hesitation on the part of in-house teams is understandable: Bringing affirmative litigation is expensive and time-consuming, and the results can be unpredictable.
 Companies may not have the patience or financial resources to engage in protracted litigation.
 Additionally, unfavorable accounting rules can make bringing suit even more unattractive for public companies.

 Litigation finance helps general counsels mitigate many of these issues—and allows them to transform litigation into assets that can help drive revenue and unlock capital for other priorities.
 It’s a critical tool that can help legal departments at a moment when corporate pressure to cut costs and produce income is escalating.

 Bentham IMF invests in meritorious cases with a high probability of delivering a successful recovery that yields enough return for the claimant, its lawyers, as well as the funder.
 Unlike a traditional loan, litigation financing is non-recourse, which means Bentham only collects a return on its investment in the event of a successful settlement or judgment.

 The non-recourse nature of litigation finance is one of its chief value propositions for corporate counsel.
 A funding arrangement can help substantially reduce the company’s litigation risk.
 If a case is lost on the merits, the company is not obligated to re-pay the funder the capital it procured.